-Do you see yourself crying overnight when a close one suffers from a mild fever?
+Do you sometimes find yourself crying when a close one suffers with a mild fever?
 Do you constantly check Google for the possible symptoms associated with fever while the results send a shiver down your spine?

-If the thought of a close one suffering from fever makes you nervous and fearful, you are possibly a victim of Febriophobia, the fear of fever.
+If the thought of a close one suffering from fever leaves you feeling nervous and fearful, you could be struggling with febriophobia, the fear of fever.

-Also known as Fibriphobia or Fibriophobia, this extreme fear of fever can affect people across age, gender, and social class.
-So, let’s try and understand Febriphobia, and learn about Febriphobia treatment to help those who might be suffering from it.
+Also known as fibriphobia or fibriophobia, this extreme fear of fever can affect people at any age, gender, or social class.
+So, let’s try and understand febriphobia, and learn about febriphobia treatment to help those who might be suffering from it.

 Fever is a common medical issue that most children and even some adults encounter.
-What is not so common is the fear of fever that some caregivers show upon seeing their children suffer from the illness.
-The higher the body temperature of the child, the more concerned the caregiver gets.
+What is not so common is the fear of fever that some caregivers show upon seeing their children suffer with even the most mild of fevers.

 No matter how hysterical and exaggerated the phobia may seem to you, it does exist.
 It is unlikely for a person to develop a fear of fevers, but the few that do suffer from it go through sleepless nights.
-Although uncommon, one must be informed about Febriphobia, its causes, symptoms, and treatments, and ways to cope with it.
+Although uncommon, it’s helpful to be informed about febriphobia, its causes, symptoms, and treatments, and ways to cope with it.

 Fever, which in itself is a symptom of various illnesses and diseases, can evoke anxiety, fear, and other signs of mental agony.

-Before we move ahead, it is important to realize that fever is a sign or a symptom of an infection or a disease that the body may catch, not a disease itself.
-It is not the fever that disturbs the person suffering from Febriphobia, but the complications that accompany it.
+Before we move ahead, it’s important to realize that fever is a sign or a symptom of an infection or a disease that the body may contract, not a disease itself.
+It is not the fever that disturbs the person suffering from febriphobia, but the complications that accompany it.

 Febriphobia Meaning